apostrophecms/apostrophe-documentation/tutorials/getting-started/02-creating-your-first-project.md

 # "Whoa, this is cool!
 But... what did I just do?"

 Great question!
 Now that we've had our "whoa" moment, let's break it all down.
+You'll work through another example, this time working through each step individually.